weenhanceit/infrastructure/README.md

 ## Costs
 * You can buy "Convertible Reserved Instances" for three-year periods, and you can upgrade them by paying the difference to the bigger platform
+ * Not available for Postgres RDS in Canada at the moment, at least

+## Access and Security
+* Everyone who has access has to use two-factor authentication with Amazon.
+This can be enforced
+* Setting up different user accounts for different application installations?
+ * Account itself
+ * Environment variables (e.g. the secrets)
+* Certificates via Amazon are free: https://aws.amazon.com/certificate-manager/?hp=tile&so-exp=below
+* Need to make sure the path between the app server and the database is secure

 ## Implementation Notes
 * Each application should have its own deployment user and group